Upper Palatinate Jura

+A typical landscape in the Upper Palatinate Jura.

 The Upper Palatinate Jura, also called the Upper Palatine Jura (Oberpfalz Jura) is the part of the Franconian Jura.
 The main part is located in Upper Palatinate (Oberpfalz) in Bavaria, Germany.
 It extends over the districts of Amberg-Sulzbach, Neumarkt, the east of Nürnberger Land, small part in the west of Schwandorf the northwest of Regensburg and north of Kelheim.